- OUR Walking TOURS

 Below, we have provided our extensive self-guided tour of the interior and exterior of the Jefferson Building.

-The library itself offers a downloadable pdf self-guided tour with limited information in 11 foreign languages.
-They also offer an online tour, though we recommend using our self-guided tour.
+The library itself offers an offer an online tour, though we recommend using our self-guided tour below.

 On-site, visitors can find interactive touch-screen displays that explain what is in view of the visitor.